-Welcome!
-My name is Raina Ranaghan and I am the Career Placement Officer for the Masters of Electrical Engineering program.
-Below you will find valuable links from the Center for Career Education and external sites that will help you build skills for your future employability.
+My name is Raina Ranaghan.
+As the Career Placement Officer for the Department of Electrical Engineering, I take pride in getting to know my students, their current and future career goals and translating those goals into jobs with an option to meet one-on-one for career coaching/group workshops.
+Below you will find valuable links from the Center for Career Education and external sites that will help you build skills for your future.
 Coupled with this, I will be working to partner with industry and the larger resources within the Columbia community to deliver events and workshops.
 Please contact me directly if you wish to schedule a meeting to discuss your career goals and objectives.

 Your career journey with EE starts now.
 We achieve high placement rates among our students across a wide variety of employers and technical fields.
 We have placed students across the US and in diverse countries each year.

 Below is a roadmap to this journey, with various different signposts and markers to guide you.

 We start working with you on your career development plans before you arrive.
 Before the program starts, you will research roles, companies, and industries, and update your resume to reflect your career interests.
 We look forward to helping you prepare for your interviews and networking opportunities, in addition to tailoring your job search to your specific career interests.